Gairloch Waste Water Treatment Works Improvements

 - Subject to consultation and approval of the necessary licences, Scottish Water plans to start the improvement work in late autumn 2016 and expects the work to be completed by late spring 2017.

-Listening to our customers is important to us and, in recent months, we have held three information events and liaised with the community council about our work and what it will involve.
+Listening to our customers is important to us and in Summer 2016 we held three information events and liaised with the community council about our work and what it will involve.
 We will keep this webpage up to date with any new information.

 We have also reviewed responses submitted following our planning application and we have assessed the impact of the proposed changes to the waste water treatment works and extension of the outfall and we can confirm that these comply with environmental designations.